 Whereas the old university buildings were as magnificent as Oxford’s, our lecture rooms at Coimbra were post-war Brutalist, uncomfortably hot, and heavy with smoke from SG cigarettes.
 It was much more pleasant to spend the afternoon at the open-air swimming pool or the Santa Clara park.

 I must confess, I was far from a dedicated student.
 I struggled with the insanity of Portuguese grammar (those pronouns, future subjunctives, personal inflected infinitives, etc.), and I often thought that Latin would have been easier.
 But I did take the opportunity to explore the culture of Portugal, then rather isolated from the rest of Europe.
 I went to the seaside at Figueira da Foz; I went to the abbey at Batalha and that ridiculous shrine at Fátima.
 I went to a fado evening and enjoyed it for the first hour…

 I flew back to Blighty at the end of August.
 My Portuguese had improved considerably, I’d made some friends who lived in London and I’d avoided having to find a holiday job.

 Three years later I sat my Finals.
-I did surprisingly well in Portuguese, better than in Spanish, and I considered doing post-grad research on the sermons of Padre António Vieira!
+I did surprisingly well in Portuguese, achieving three alphas from four papers, better than in Spanish, and I considered doing post-grad research on the sermons of Padre António Vieira!
 Eventually I came to my senses: I never really got to grips with the language and I would have been found out sooner or later.

-I have to say that my degree in Portuguese has been only slightly more useful than my A Level in Latin, but it does allow me to surprise and delight waiters in Stockwell and that is no mean thing.
+I have to say that my degree in Portuguese has been only slightly more useful than my A Level in Latin, but it does allow me to surprise and delight waiters on the South Lambeth Road, and that is no mean thing.